On the action of relatively irreducible automorphisms on their train tracks: Introduction

-The above result generalises the well known result for irreducible automorphisms of a free group (see~\cite{HM}, for the original proof of Handel and Mosher and~\cite{FMS2}, for a recent elementary proof which was given by the authors).
+We notice that co-compactness was already known for genuine irreducible automorphisms of a free group (see~\cite{HM}, for the original proof of Handel and Mosher, and~\cite{FMS2}, for a recent elementary proof which was given by the authors).
+The main difference between the classical case and our general case is that the Culler-Vogtmann Outer Space of a free group has a locally finite simplicial structure, while our general relative deformation spaces are not even locally compact.

-\begin{rem*} In our companion paper \cite{FMS}, we prove that the minimally displaced set of an irreducible automorphism $\phi$ of exponential growth is locally finite.
+\begin{rem*} In our companion paper \cite{FMS}, we prove that the minimally displaced set of an irreducible automorphism of exponential growth is locally finite.
 It may seem quite intuitive to the reader that as $\Min(\phi)$ is locally finite, its co-compactness is equivalent to the existence of a fundamental domain contained in the union of finitely many simplices.

-However, a general relative outer space is usually a locally infinite space, and the mentioned equivalence is not as easy as it seems.
-In fact, there are many topologies, which are in general different, and we should be more specific.

-However, it turns out that this intuition is correct, but it is much more complicated than it initially seems.
-More specifically, in Section~\ref{Conditions}, we study some well known topologies (and some other which could be interesting) for relative outer spaces and we show that for the $\Min(\phi)$, co-compactness in any of such topology is equivalent to each other (see Theorem \ref{cocompactnessdefs}).
-Moreover, it is equivalent to the co-boundness (under the symmetric or the asymmetric Lipschitz metric) or the simplicial co-finiteness.
-Our proof relies on a fine peak reduction result, that has been used by the first two named authors for their proof the connectedness of $\Min(\phi)$. (see \cite{FMxx}). \end{rem*}
+In fact, our strategy, and the thrust of this paper, is to show that the action is co-bounded and then deduce co-compactness from the local finiteness result.
+This seems intuitive, but presents some challenges since our main tool is the Lipschitz metric which is an asymmetric metric and whose properties can sometimes fail to be well behaved; for instance, a general relative outer space is usually a locally infinite space and so is not locally compact.

+For the experts, one important question is - given we already have that $\Min(\phi)$ is locally finite - why is this current paper so long?
+There are a couple of reasons.
+The first, and most important, is that the proofs of this fact for Culler-Vogtmann space divide into two main arguments according to whether the irreducible automorphism is non-geometric or geometric.
+The second case corresponds precisely to the existence of a closed periodic Nielsen path, and then it is a well known result of \cite{BH-TrainTracks} that the corresponding automorphism is induced from a surface homeomorphism.
+The arguments then proceed by appeals to surface theory in the latter case and to other arguments in the non-geometric case (which are not valid for the geometric case).
+A direct ancestor of our result for Culler-Vogtmann space can be found in \cite{HM}, where they prove that the axis bundle is co-compact (amongst other results).
+As they note:

+``\textit{We shall do this only in the case where $\phi$ is nongeometric, meaning that it does not arise from a homeomorphism of a compact surface with boundary.
+The geometric case, while conceptually much simpler and more well understood, has some peculiarities whose inclusion in our theory would overburden an already well laden paper.}''